 As Nick Kindelsperger explains over at Serious Eats, “Indiana is caught between two equally strong forces, which basically carve the state in two.
 On the north is the strong pull of Chicago and its thin crust, tavern-style pizza.
 Southern Indiana, on the other hand, seems to show a lot of influence from the hands of Papa John’s, which originated in the southern town of Jeffersonville.”
 Because of this, Indiana doesn’t really have a style of its own, though if it’s forced to choose between tavern style and Papa John’s, it’s pretty obvious they should go with tavern style over a third-tier pizza chain founded by a racist piece of shit.

-Quad Cities style pizza is even bigger on the Iowa side of the Quad Cities region than it is on the Illinois side, which makes me think that Illinois should just give this pizza to Iowa entirely.
+Also, that Quad Cities style pizza is even bigger on the Iowa side of the Quad Cities region than it is on the Illinois side, making me think that Illinois should just give this pizza to Iowa entirely.
 I mean, come on Illinois, don’t you have enough?

 Kansas and Kentucky

 These are two states entirely without (pizza) style.

 Kind of like Alabama, Louisiana is a state without a style of pizza directly, but its unique foods have been put on pizza quite a bit.
 There are a number of different Louisiana-inspired Cajun pizza recipes online, and New Orleans’ famous Muffuletta sandwich has been adapted into a pizza as well.
 There’s also a New York-based pizza chain called Two Boots that takes its Cajun-Italian inspiration from two boot-shaped locations — Italy and Louisiana — but it doesn’t really have anything to do with the state of Louisiana itself.